Qeteshpony/AC-Controller/README.md

 I also got shorter 2.54mm headers that only raise the display by about 8mm from the main board so everything is more compact.

-The battery used is a 2500 mAH LiPo cell calles `LP-785060` with built in protection circuit and about the same measurements as the board so it fits neatly underneath it.
+The battery used is a 2500 mAH LiPo cell called `LP-785060` with built in protection circuit and about the same measurements as the board so it fits neatly underneath it.